spiceai/samples/gardener/README.md

       with: |
         # Reward keeping moisture content above 25%
         if new_state.sensors_garden_moisture > 0.25:
-          reward = 100
+          reward = 200

+        # Penalize low moisture content depending on how far the garden has dried out
         else:
+          reward = -100 * (0.25 - new_state.sensors_garden_moisture)

+          # Penalize especially heavily if the drying trend is continuing (new_state is drier than prev_state)
+          if new_state.sensors_garden_moisture < prev_state.sensors_garden_moisture:
-          reward = -10
+            reward = reward * 2

     - reward: open_valve_half
       with: |
-        # Reward watering when needed, but penalize wasting water
+        # Reward watering when needed, more heavily if the garden is more dried out
         if new_state.sensors_garden_moisture < 0.25:
-          reward = 10
+          reward = 100 * (0.25 - new_state.sensors_garden_moisture)

+        # Penalize wasting water
+        # Penalize overwatering depending on how overwatered the garden is
         else:
-          reward = -25
+          reward = -50 * (new_state.sensors_garden_moisture - 0.25)

     - reward: open_valve_full
       with: |
-        # Reward watering when needed, but penalize wasting water
+        # Reward watering when needed, more heavily if the garden is more dried out
         if new_state.sensors_garden_moisture < 0.25:
-          reward = 10
+          reward = 200 * (0.25 - new_state.sensors_garden_moisture)

+        # Penalize wasting water more heavily with valve fully open
+        # Penalize overwatering depending on how overwatered the garden is
         else:
-          reward = -50
+          reward = -100 * (new_state.sensors_garden_moisture - 0.25)
 ```

 This section tells Spice.ai to reward each action, given the state at that step.
 These rewards are defined by simple Python expressions that assign a value to `reward`.
 A higher value means Spice.ai will learn to take this action more frequently as it trains.
 You can use values from your Dataspaces to calculate these rewards.
 They can be accessed with the expression `(new_state|prev_state).(from)_(name)_(field)`.

-Here the `new_state.sensors_garden_moisture` is being used to either reward or penalize opening or closing the watering valve.
+Here, `new_state.sensors_garden_moisture` and `prev_state.sensors_garden_moisture` are being used to either reward or penalize opening or closing the watering valve.
+Notice how `new_state.sensors_garden_moisture` being compared to `prev_state.sensors_garden_moisture` in the reward for `close_valve`.
+This allows Spice.ai to gain a sense of directionality from its data.

 ### Recommendations